West Coast Conference

-The West Coast Conference (WCC) — known as the California Basketball Association from 1952 to 1956 and then as the West Coast Athletic Conference until 1989 — is a collegiate athletic conference affiliated with NCAA Division I consisting of ten member schools across the states of California, Oregon, Utah, and Washington.
+The West Coast Conference (WCC) — known as the California Basketball Association from 1952 to 1956 and then as the West Coast Athletic Conference until 1989 — is a collegiate athletic conference affiliated with NCAA Division I consisting of nine member schools across the states of California, Oregon, and Washington.

-All of the current members are private, faith-based institutions.
-Seven members are Catholic Church affiliates, with four of these schools being Jesuit institutions.
+All of the current full members are private, faith-based institutions.
+Seven members are Catholic Church affiliates, with five of these schools being Jesuit institutions, including the newest member of the conference, Seattle.
 Pepperdine is an affiliate of the Churches of Christ.
-Brigham Young University is an affiliate of the Church of Jesus Christ of Latter-day Saints.
-The conference's newest member, the University of the Pacific (which rejoined in 2013 after a 42-year absence), is affiliated with the United Methodist Church, although it has been financially independent of the church since 1969.
+The conference's second-newest member, the University of the Pacific (which rejoined in 2013 after a 42-year absence), is affiliated with the United Methodist Church, although it has been financially independent of the church since 1969.

 History

 The league was chartered by five northern California institutions, four from the San Francisco Bay Area (San Francisco, Saint Mary's, Santa Clara, San Jose State) and one, Pacific, from Stockton.
 It began as the California Basketball Association, playing its first game on January 2, 1953.
 After two seasons under that name, the conference expanded to include Los Angeles-area schools Loyola (now Loyola Marymount) and Pepperdine in 1955 and became the "West Coast Athletic Conference" in 1956.
-After more than three decades as the WCAC, the name was shortened in the summer of 1989, dropping the word "Athletic."
+After more than three decades as the WCAC, the name was shortened in the summer of 1989, dropping the word "Athletic".

 During the massive upheaval of conference affiliations in the 1990s, the WCC remained very stable.
 Before the 2010 realignment that eventually led to Brigham Young joining the conference, the last change of membership was in 1980, when Seattle University left the conference.
 At the time, only the Ivy League and Pacific-10 Conference (now the Pac-12 Conference) had remained unchanged for a longer period.

 The WCC participates at the NCAA Division I level and is considered to be a mid-major athletic conference.
 The conference sponsors 15 sports but does not include football as one of them.
-San Diego (Pioneer Football League) and Brigham Young (FBS independent) are the only schools fielding a football team.
+San Diego (Pioneer Football League) is the only school fielding a football team.
 The rest have all dropped the sport, some as early as the 1940s, before the conference existed (Gonzaga and Portland), and one as late as 2003 (Saint Mary's).

 Historically, the WCC's strongest sports have been soccer (nine national champions, including back-to-back women's soccer titles in 2001 and 2002) and tennis (five individual champions and one team champion).
 The conference has also made its presence felt nationally in men's basketball.
 San Francisco won two consecutive national titles in the 1950s with all-time great Bill Russell.
 Although the WCAC's stature declined in the 1960s, San Francisco was reckoned as a "major" basketball power until the early 1980s.
 Also of note was Loyola Marymount's inspired run to the Elite Eight in 1990 following the death of Hank Gathers during that season's WCC championship tournament.